 You can easily add, remove and change platform settings in the app dashboard.
 You are now asked to name your app and select Display Name, Namespace and Category.
 Again, these can all be edited in the app dashboard.
 When you have gone through this, Facebook creates an app with a unique app identifier for you.
 The App ID is not possible to change since it identifies this specific app.

-Next, in the Advanced section of the Settings tab on the Facebook app page, scroll to the Security section and copy the Client token.
-Go back to the game.project file and add this to the Clienttoken field.
+Click the Settings tab and note the numerical App ID.
+Next, in the Advanced section of the Settings tab on the Facebook app page, scroll to the Security section and note the Client token.

 Now, back in the Settings tab on the Facebook app page, click + Add Platform to add a new platform to the app.
 Each platform has a set of settings to fill in.

-For iOS you need to specify the game’s bundle_identifier as specified in game.project.
+For iOS you need to specify the game’s bundle_identifier

 For Android you need to specify a Google Play Package Name, which is the game’s package identifier specified in game.project.
 You should also generate hashes of the certificate(s) you use and enter them into the Key Hashes field.
 Follow the instructions in the Facebook Developer pages to generate the hashes.